AYEC 261 / EU Regulation

 03Highest-Disruption Routes

-HEL → ICN (Helsinki–Seoul)10% delay rate, post-airspace closure
+HEL → ICN (Helsinki–Seoul)Frequently disrupted, post-airspace closure

-HEL → LHR (Helsinki–London Heathrow)7% delay rate, year-round
+HEL → LHR (Helsinki–London Heathrow)Moderate disruption, year-round

-HEL → CDG (Helsinki–Paris CDG)6% delay rate, year-round
+HEL → CDG (Helsinki–Paris CDG)Moderate disruption, year-round

-HEL → PVG (Helsinki–Shanghai)11% delay rate, post-airspace closure
+HEL → PVG (Helsinki–Shanghai)Frequently disrupted, post-airspace closure

 04How We Handle Your Claim